 As told to Karanjeet Kaur Jun.
 28, 2018

 Our wars now unfold on a public stage.
-Thirty years ago, surgical strikes were business as usual.
-Colonel Abir Choudhuri recalls a gripping operation in Myanmar territory.
+More than thirty years ago, surgical strikes were business as usual.
+After the 2016 strike, Colonel Abir Choudhuri recalled a gripping operation in Myanmar.

 he timing of the Uri attack came as no surprise to me.
 The month of September is when tanzeems or infiltration factions are most active.
 It has always been the most fertile period for this sort of activity, because the rains in the prior months make it difficult to cross over.
 After October, as winter sets in, the passes become almost impenetrable.
 September offers the perfect window.

 In my 35-year career in the Corps of Army Air Defence, I have witnessed more infiltrations and attacks than I care to remember.
 Most of my postings were spent in counterinsurgency ops and intel roles in the Northeast or close to the LoC around notorious infiltration staging areas.

 But the events of 1988 stick out in my memory.
 They were almost a template for what has unfolded in these past couple of weeks.
 The big difference is that there was no media participation at every step of our war.

 That year, I was officiating as the brigade major in the Mountain Brigade staff near Kohima, when we got dreadful news.
 A base had been attacked and 10 officers and jawans from 12 Assam Rifles had been killed by Naga insurgents close to Jessami.
 (You might remember it from World War II lore: It was the site of the first battle with Japanese forces on Indian territory.)

 This attack was by far the worst.
 We sent in a Quick Response Team to the site of the attack, where we discovered that some of the soldiers’ bodies had been mutilated.
 Their hands had been cut off.